Loftus Hall is reported to be one of the most haunted houses in Ireland.

-Loftus Hall has fascinating history and infamous legend.
-It is said by locals to have been haunted by the devil and the ghost of a young woman.
-The Hall’s haunted reputation dates back to 1766 and an earlier residence, Redmond Hall, on the same site.
+Hall’s haunted reputation dates back to 1766 and an earlier residence, Redmond Hall, is on the same site.
 Lord Tottenham, who had married Anne Loftus, lived there.

-There are many versions of the tale which takes place on a dark and stormy night when a stranger came calling and he and Tottenham’s daughter, Lady Anne, spent hours playing cards together in the Tapestry Room.
-During a game she is said to have bent down to retrieve a fallen card only to spy cloven hooves at the end of the stranger’s legs.
+Furthermore, there are many versions of the tale which take place.
+On a dark and stormy night, a stranger came calling.
+And he and Tottenham’s daughter, Lady Anne, spent hours playing cards together in the Tapestry Room.
+During a game, she bent down to retrieve a fallen card.
+Only to spy cloven hooves at the end of the stranger’s legs.
 She screamed, prompting the stranger to disappear through the ceiling in a puff of smoke.
 Lady Anne never recovered and after her death the house became haunted.

-Loftus Hall was then exorcized by Father Thomas Broaders whose powers worked.
+Then, Father Thomas Broaders exorcized Loftus Hall and his powers worked.
 Fr Boarders went on to become Parish Priest of the parishes of the Hook and Ramsgrange for almost 50 years.

-The building in which the legend is associated was leveled to the ground in 1870 and the present-day mansion was erected.
+The building with which the legend is associated was leveled to the ground in 1870, and the present-day mansion was erected.

-The 22-bedroom and 97 windows house we see today was built on Hook Peninsula between 1865 and 1875.
+Therefore, the 22-bedroom and 97 windows house we see today was built on Hook Peninsula between 1865 and 1875.
 House sits on 63 acres of land, with access to a private beach.
-It was built by the Marquis of Ely, on the ruins of Redmond Hall, which was in existence since 1350, and was purchased by the Loftus family in the 1600s.
+It was built by the Marquis of Ely, on the ruins of Redmond Hall, which was in existence since 1350.
+The Loftus family purchased the House in the 1600s.

-In 1917, Loftus Hall was bought by the Sisters of Providence and turned into a convent and a school for young girls interested in joining the order.
+Next, in 1917 the Sisters of Providence bought the Loftus Hall.
+And they turned into a convent and a school for young girls interested in joining the order.

-In 1983, it was purchased by Michael Devereaux who reopened it as “Loftus Hall Hotel”, which was subsequently closed again in the late 1990s.
+Then, in 1983, Michael Devereaux purchased it and reopened it as “Loftus Hall Hotel”, which was subsequently closed again in the late 1990s.

-In 2011, the house was purchased by the Quigley family.
-In more recent times the hall had been run as a tourist attraction with guided tours of the property and seasonal events, with people travelling from all over the world to take part in paranormal investigations following Ghost Adventures.
+Finally, in 2011 the Quigley family purchased the house.
+More recently, the hall had been run as a tourist attraction with guided tours of the property.
+And seasonal events, with people traveling from all over the world to take part in paranormal investigations following Ghost Adventures.

-The Gothic thriller The Lodgers was shot on location at Loftus Hall in 2016 and premiered to International acclaim at TIFF 2017.
+Moreover, in 2016 The Gothic thriller The Lodgers was shot on location at Loftus Hall and premiered to International acclaim at TIFF 2017.

-Loftus Hall was put up on the market for sale in 2020 for just under $3 million.
+However, Loftus Hall was put up on the market for sale in 2020 for just under $3 million.
 It has sold after a year on the market.
-It is closed now, I could only take some photos from a distance.
+It closed now, and I could only take some photos from a distance.